egwong/veristeg/README.md

 * Li Xu, for introducing me to steganography and the wonders of Python in cybersecurity

 *TODO*
+* Add option for password
+* add option to spoof exif data
 * walk for files instead of direct search
-* make initialization pixel harder to find
-  * Add option for password
-    * password should create an IV with multiple pixels
-  * make IV a combination of multiple pixels (hardcoded relative to size of image or found through pixel0)
-* increase diffusion somehow
+* increase diffusion
 * change data from only being hidden in red channel to being distributed across different channels